 - Do you have media subject to rights and licenses?

-While this is a quick snapshot of the types of questions to be expected when considering cyber insurance, you can be confident you will need to provide an extensive overview of your network security systems in place as well as general information about your company.
+Remember, this is just a quick snapshot of the types of questions to be expected when considering cyber insurance.
+But you can be confident you will need to provide an extensive overview of your network security systems in place as well as general information about your company.
 These questions will guide a potential provider in working to secure a plan best suited for your needs.

 Cyber insurance is a field that, like almost all cyber components, is rapidly expanding and growing with the times.
-While you may have to ask yourself what the reward versus the risk is, it is great to consider if you have a business that is especially vulnerable to data risk.
-If you are interested in having your business’s IT needs evaluated, consider contacting CloudNexus for a comprehensive evaluation today.
-We will be happy to help you fill out the insurance application since we are very familiar with the information needed.
+While you may have to ask yourself what the reward versus the risk is, it’s great to consider if you have a business that is especially vulnerable to data risk.